Incident Causation, Post-Incident Reporting, and Follow-Up

 Understanding Causation

 Incident causation is broader than the final act before harm.
-A worker may be struck by material because the load shifted, but the causes may include poor rigging selection, unclear lift plan, inadequate exclusion zone, schedule pressure, poor supervision, missing training, or failure to follow manufacturer limits.
-The CHST should separate immediate causes from contributing factors and root causes.
-Immediate causes are direct events or conditions.
-Contributing factors make the event more likely or severe.
-Root causes are deeper system weaknesses that allow hazards to persist.
+A worker struck by material may have been hit because a load shifted, but the causes can include poor rigging selection, an unclear lift plan, an inadequate exclusion zone, schedule pressure, weak supervision, missing training, or ignoring a manufacturer limit.
+The CHST separates three levels: immediate causes (the direct unsafe act or condition), contributing factors (conditions that made the event more likely or severe), and root causes (deeper system weaknesses that allow hazards to persist).
+Common analysis methods include the 5 Whys, fishbone (Ishikawa) diagrams, and fault-tree or barrier analysis.

-Barrier thinking is useful.
-Incidents occur when controls that should prevent contact with energy, hazardous material, or dangerous conditions are absent, weak, bypassed, or fail.
-Barriers can include engineering controls, guards, procedures, permits, inspections, training, supervision, alarms, PPE, and stop-work authority.
-Investigation should ask which barriers were expected and why they did not work.
+Barrier thinking is essential.
+Incidents occur when controls that should prevent contact with energy, hazardous material, or a dangerous condition are absent, weak, bypassed, or fail.
+Barriers include engineering controls, guards, procedures, permits, inspections, training, supervision, alarms, PPE, and stop-work authority.
+The investigation asks which barriers were expected and why each did not work.

 Post-Incident Priorities

-The first priorities after an incident are emergency care, life safety, and stabilization.
-Workers may need first aid, EMS, evacuation, rescue by trained personnel, spill containment, fire response, utility isolation, or equipment shutdown.
-The scene should be secured to prevent further injury.
-Evidence should be preserved unless it must be moved for rescue, emergency control, or to eliminate immediate danger.
+The first priorities after an incident are emergency care, life safety, and stabilization -- never investigation first.
+Workers may need first aid, EMS, evacuation, trained rescue, spill containment, fire response, utility isolation, or equipment shutdown.
+The scene is secured to prevent further injury, and evidence is preserved unless it must be moved for rescue or to eliminate immediate danger.

 1. Provide care and control immediate hazards.